 A terminally ill rescue dog became a police K-9 for a day

-(CNN) -- Police in Pasco, Washington, turned a rescue pup with an inoperable tumor into a dashing police K9.
+Police in Pasco, Washington, turned a rescue pup with an inoperable tumor into a dashing police K-9.

-The dog, Eddie, was abandoned and spent almost a month wandering in Benton City, Washington, before he was rescued, CNN affiliate KEPR reported.
+The dog, Eddie, was abandoned and spent almost a month wandering in nearby Benton City before he was rescued.

+Carin Brown, the Benton County animal control officer who caught Eddie, told CNN sister network HLN they had initially received a call about him in October 2019, but they were unable to capture the pooch.
+They finally caught him in late November.

+"We thought he had been hit by a car," she said Wednesday.
+"We rushed him to the vet and we discovered that he, unfortunately, had cancer."

+Authorities then reached out to their rescue partners, Mikey's Chance canine rescue, and Brown's friend, Kristi Kesler, agreed to become Eddie's foster mom for life.

-Diagnosed with an inoperable tumor causing him to be blind in one eye, Eddie only has six to 12 months to live.
-Thanks to a foster home and Pasco Police, Eddie's last months will certainly be memorable.
+The inoperable tumor caused Eddie to be blind in one eye, and he was given six to 12 months to live.

-His owner, Kristi Kesler, worked with Mikey's Chance Canine Rescue to come up with bucket list for the dog she lovingly calls "Eddie Spaghetti."
+"He's just the best dog, so friendly, so well-behaved, he knows all of his commands, he's just the sweetest thing," Brown said.
+"He deserves six months to a year of all the love and happiness that we can give him."

+Kesler created a bucket list, which included becoming a police K-9, to make sure the dog she lovingly calls "Eddie Spaghetti" will have the most memorable final months as possible.

 Eddie got a custom-made uniform with real police patches and was sworn in as a police K-9 before spending the day on patrol, promising to "apprehend bad guys, search out narcotics and put people in jail."

-One stop was of course a local doughnut shop, because he wouldn't be a real police officer without some coffee and doughnuts.
+One stop, of course, was a local doughnut shop, because Eddie wouldn't be a real police officer without some coffee and doughnuts.

 "He is just such a lover.
 You would never suspect that he was abused or neglected," Detective Lee said.